Prince of Wales Rink: History

-Ownership
+Ownership and management

 In the summer of 1933 the owners stated that the 30-year-old rink would not open the following winter and subsequently put the rink up for sale.
 The Guards Athletic Association of St. John's purchased the rink and hired Arthur Johnson as manager.

-In 1937 a new company, the Arena Rink Company Limited, was formed and took ownership of the rink and retained Arthur Johnson as manager.
-The major shareholders were two influential St. John's Businessmen, Chesley Crosbie and Chesley A. Pippy.
-They changed the name of the rink to 'the Arena'.
+In 1937, a new company, the Arena Rink Company Limited, was formed and took ownership of the rink and retained Johnson as manager.
+The major shareholders were two St. John's Businessmen, Chesley Crosbie and Chesley A. Pippy, who changed the name of the rink to The Arena.